Ralph W. and Grace M. Showalter Research Trust

 - Layman’s Summary/Abstract (double-spaced, not to exceed 1 page)

 Clearly identify the problem, describe the general approach and the benefits anticipated from the results.

-- Scientific Proposal (doubled-spaced, not to exceed 12 pages), which must include in the following order:
+- Scientific Proposal (doubled-spaced, not to exceed 12 pages):

 - Specific Aims

 - Appendices (limited to 5 pages, not including a cover page that lists, and briefly describes the documents included)

 - A brief one-page status report for applicants who have received any previous Showalter awards. (required)

 - A Letter from the Department Chair that indicates support for the proposal and for the development of the research career of the faculty member. (required)